zoka/ringMon/README.md

 as well.
 Actually, it could be incorporated into any JVM (non-Clojure) application with bit more work - planned for later.

-The page displays raw JMX data of interest in tree alike structure.
+The page displays raw JMX data of interest in a tree like structure.
 It also shows
 derived values such as CPU load that is calculated by sampling JMX property OperatingSystem.ProcessCpuTime every